Georgia State University Center for STEM Education Initiatives

 The Georgia State University Center for STEM Education Initiatives seeks to improve science, technology, engineering, and mathematics (STEM) learning at the University.
 We use innovations in teaching approaches, implementation of evidence-based teaching practices, and significant support for our students to help them graduate with the depth of technical knowledge, the curiosity, and the problem-solving skills to compete in the 21st century.
 We engage in research to generate new knowledge about teaching, apply theories to the everyday practice of instruction, and develop, evaluate, and critique educational policy.

 The Georgia State University STEM Office is an independent unit reporting to the Provost with a Coordinator, Co-Coordinator, one full-time staff person, and a half-time graduate assistant.
-The Office is headed by Dabney Dixon, Coordinator of STEM Education Initiatives for the University and the College of Arts and Sciences.
+The Office is currently (2016) headed by Dabney Dixon, Coordinator of STEM Education Initiatives for the University and the College of Arts and Sciences.
 Susan Swars is the Coordinator of STEM Education Initiatives for the College of Education.
 Dustin Butts, Research Coordinator for STEM Education Initiatives, is the Office's full-time staff person.
 He is assisted by a half-time graduate assistant.

 The Office facilitates programs focused on both internal and external collaboration.
 Internally, we run a large mini-grant program that supports evaluation of new instructional innovations and the implementation of evidence-driven teaching approaches.
 Externally, we work with K-12 schools in the Atlanta area.

 Are there advantages of being structured this way?

 Probably, a clearer reporting structure would be advantageous.

 Are there particular challenges that result from this structure?

 It is not always clear who should know about what.